daos-stack/daos/docs/release/updating.md

 from Version 2.0.0 to Version 2.0.2 without updating to Version 2.0.1 first.

-## Upgrading DAOS from Version 1.x to Version 2.0
+## Updating DAOS from Version 1.x to Version 2.0

 DAOS Version 2.0 is a major feature release, and it was a conscious design decision to **not** provide backwards compatibility with previous